troylee/asr_scripts/README.md

-htk_scripts
+ASR_scripts
 ===========

-Scripts used to mimic some HTK functions
+Scripts used to for ASR.